LD4/LD4_Engagement/README.md

 ### Conveners:

-You should have at least 1, but preferably 2, conveners or leaders for any project or group.
-They do not need to be a LD4 Partner, but that is strongly recommended - if the leader is not a LD4 Partner, you should have a LD4 Partner who agrees to be the contact for the group to LD4 Partners.
-List the conveners name, GitHub username and email here.
+* List the conveners name, GitHub username and email here.

 ### Scope

-*A scope should include not just what you will cover, but also what you will _not_ cover.
-Scopes are important for helping situate participants and set expectations.*
+*short description of the scope of this project or group.*

-This project or group is an effort to:
+This project/group is an effort to:
-- *enter your work areas or proposed artifacts*
+- *enter your motivating needs, identified work areas or proposed artifacts*

-*Then add any specific term definitions you may want to clarify for your group or project here.*
+*Add any specific term definitions you may want to clarify for your group or project here.*

-*Optionally, you can include some indication of why this group formed or the source for the project - motivating use cases - here as well.*
+*Optionally, you can also include some indication of why this group formed or the motivating use cases for the project.*

 ### Participants

-The group is open to anyone who wants to contribute.
-[Get in touch the conveners](#conveners) if you're uncertain where to start or how to jump in.
+The group is open to [*indicate who can take part - public, LD4 Community, LD4 Partners, Specific Application Developers, ...*].
+Here is a list of open issues or work needs for folks to see how they can jump in: *point to where you are planning and monitoring work - issues, project board, etc.*

 *list out the name, GitHub usernames, and emails of participants.
-Invite new participants to add their name via pull requests as well.*
+Invite new participants to add their name via pull requests.*

 ## Working Areas